JavaWebStack/http-router/README.md

-# AJWF
+# JavaWebStack HTTP-Server
-Another java web framework
+An http framework on top of the Servlet API and jetty